Sanders agrees to 'Medicare-for-all' change after union concerns

 Asked why Sanders didn’t highlight his tweak his plan to allow unions to negotiate for higher wages, Shakir said, “There’s some conversations we’re attempting ... to have privately with union leaders to get into the details of it so they have an opportunity to hear from him first, so that’s just a tactical matter.
 We are talking to a lot of union leaders.”

 And he emphasized that “most of the unions in this country … are very supportive of Medicare-for-all.
-They just want to know what’s going to happen to those of us who’ve been negotiating and have gotten some health care changes.
+They just want to know what’s going to happen to those of us who’ve been negotiating and have gotten some health care changes.”

 Sanders, speaking with reporters after his Wednesday speech, noted that “we are talking to the unions, obviously.
 You’re looking at perhaps the strongest pro-union member of the United States Congress; we’re going to work with unions on this issue.”